abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Partial order
 ===

-Like a linear order, a partial order consists of a set plus a relation, with the only difference that, although it still obeys the *reflexive, transitive* and the *antisymmetric* laws, the relation does not obey the law of *totality*, that is, not all of the sets elements are necessarily ordered.
+Like a linear order, a *partial order* (also a *partially-ordered set*, or *poset*) consists of a set plus a relation, with the only difference that, although it still obeys the *reflexive, transitive* and the *antisymmetric* laws, the relation does not obey the law of *totality*, that is, not all elements are necessarily ordered.
 I say "necessarily" because even if all elements are ordered, it is still a partial order (just as a group is still a monoid) --- all linear orders are also partial orders, but not the other way around.
 We can even create an *order of orders*, based on which is more general.

 Partial orders are also related to the concept of an *equivalence relations* that we covered in chapter 1, except that *symmetry* law is replaced with *antisymmetry*.